 2. Focus on the Dirtiest Places

-Make a mental note about any particularly dirty areas.
-Obviously, the most typical place to check is around the brim (where sweat tends to build up).
+Note any particularly dirty areas, especially around the brim (where sweat tends to build up).

-Fill a bucket or large bowl with warm water.
-Make sure that it’s large enough for your hat to fit inside.
-Add a few drops of Puracy Natural Laundry Detergent, swish to combine, and completely submerge your hat for 5-10 minutes.
+Choose a bucket or large bowl that’s large enough for your hat and fill with warm water.
+Add a few drops of a Natural Laundry Detergent, swish to combine, and completely submerge your hat for 5-10 minutes.

-Pull the hat out of the water and check the areas that were especially grimy.
-Gently agitate those areas with a boar hair detailing brush (the natural fibers are effective yet gentle).
+Pull the hat out of the water and gently agitate the dirtier areas with a boar hair detailing brush (these natural fibers are ideal for wool and felt).